 Are you a restaurateur (professional or self-proclaimed) coming to Boston for the up-and-coming food scene?
-Then you’ll want to check out The Revolution Hotel in the city’s South End neighborhood, which is full of saucy (and sassy) good-eats restaurants, as well as the iconic brownstone homes that give the historic city part of its charm.
-Inspired by the rebellious attitude and the innovative spirit of Boston, The Revolution Hotel features edgy art murals in its lobby and a mid-century-modern-meets-industrial aesthetic that will make you feel like the coolest cat in town.
+Then you’ll want to check out the Revolution Hotel in the South End neighborhood, which is full of saucy (and sassy) good-eats restaurants, as well as the iconic brownstone homes that give the historic city part of its charm.
+Inspired by the rebellious attitude and the innovative spirit of Boston, the Revolution Hotel features edgy murals in its lobby and a mid-century-modern-meets-industrial aesthetic that will make you feel like the coolest cat in town.
 Plus, with some accommodation options featuring bunk beds and shared bathrooms, you could split a room (and the cost) among family and friends without having to fight over who gets the bed.

-YOTEL Boston sits in the city’s up-and-coming Seaport District.
+YOTEL Boston sits in the up-and-coming Seaport District.
 Once a marsh of mud along the Boston Harbor, the area has evolved into a trendy one with award-winning eateries, craft breweries and some of the best rooftop views in the city.
-Visit YOTEL’s Sky Bar for 270-degree views of the city and harbor while sipping creative cocktails.
+Visit the on-site Sky Bar for 270-degree views of the city and harbor while sipping creative cocktails.
 Alternatively, come up for weekend brunch, or watch the city come to life after a night on the town.
 Budget-friendly and unbeatable views?
 Score.

 Across the Charles River, you won’t actually find people who “pahk the cah in Havahd Yahd” (as the famous, accented phrase goes) because there aren’t any cars or parking lots in Harvard Yard.
-But there’s more to discover in picturesque Cambridge beyond the ivy league university’s beautiful campus.
-And the perfect spot to stay and see it all is the Royal Sonesta Boston, situated on the Charles with views of the iconic city skyline.
+But there’s more to discover in picturesque Cambridge beyond the Ivy League university’s beautiful campus.
+And the perfect spot to stay and see it all is the Royal Sonesta Boston, on the Charles with views of the iconic city skyline.
 Have lunch on the outdoor patio, or take a dip in the indoor pool.
-And when you’re done, Downtown Boston is just a short stroll away across the beautiful Longfellow Bridge or crossing at the Museum of Science.
+And when you’re done, downtown Boston is just a short stroll away across the beautiful Longfellow Bridge or crossing at the Museum of Science.
 It’s truly the best of both worlds at this budget-savvy stay.